Let's Rethink This: A Pre-Tenure Story

 I suspect I know the answer to this question, but may I ask why rethinking my tenure publication requirement cannot be accommodated?

-Speaking to my specific proposal more broadly, the academy, broadly speaking, consistently fails to recruit and retain [under represented minoritized] URM faculty in large part due to the fact that the metrics used to judge a faculty’s value fail to capture the totality of their contributions.
-If the academy is going to change and become more diverse, inclusive, and equitable, the conditions under which the academy determines who is retained must similarly change.
+Speaking to my specific proposal more broadly, the academy consistently fails to recruit and retain [underrepresented minoritized faculty] in large part because the metrics used to judge a faculty member’s value fail to capture the totality of their contributions.
+If the academy is going to change and become more diverse, inclusive, and equitable, the conditions under which it determines who is retained must change as well.
 It has never, and I would argue it cannot continue, to be enough to ask certain faculty who bear larger and unique burdens within white and male dominated spaces to achieve a narrowly defined category of scholarship in order to earn the rights and protections, on the other side of tenure, to then work to change a system of evaluation we all know from the outset is problematic.

 It is true that I could have negotiated these terms prior to agreeing to the appointment conditions I am now advocating to be altered, but making these arguments and attaining the necessary evidence to support them was not possible in 2014 [my first year on the tenure track], nor was it imaginable in the minds of the people who set the conditions for my appointment.

-I am routinely told by colleagues, students, and people outside the academy that my public scholarship and DEI leadership is deeply impactful, essential, and that the gains from this work would not have happened without my presence.
-Moreover, my accomplishments in this area are directly in line with [this institution’s] mission and have raised the consciousness of colleagues and otherwise created space that wouldn’t exist for the work we say we need to engage in at the department level.
-I am not a named leader of DEI work in the department, but I think most would agree that I am arguably the most heavily relied upon faculty resource within the department on issues of DEI.
-I would also argue that the overwhelming majority of initiatives and positive changes that have occurred in the department have been directly influenced by my presence and contributions.
+I am routinely told by colleagues, students, and people outside the academy that my public scholarship and DEI leadership are deeply impactful and essential, and that the gains from this work would not have occurred without my presence.
+Moreover, my accomplishments in this area are directly in line with WVU’s mission and have raised colleagues' consciousness and created space that wouldn’t exist for the work we say we need to engage in at the department level.
+I am not a named leader of DEI work in the department, but I think most would agree that I am arguably the most relied-on faculty resource within the department on DEI issues.
+I would also argue that the overwhelming majority of initiatives and positive changes in the department have been directly influenced by my presence and contributions.

-Rethinking how my impact as a scholar is understood within the process of tenure and promotion would go a long way towards addressing the retention problem URM faculty ,here and in academia generally, who are actively engaged in the broader impacts of their scholarship.
-URM faculty are constantly told throughout the recruitment and pre-tenure process that our unique contributions and mere presence is essential to the academy, yet the standards by which we are judged as being valuable are still rooted in the privilege of being white and male.
+Rethinking how my impact as a scholar is understood within the tenure and promotion process would go a long way toward addressing the retention problem of URM faculty, here and in academia generally, who are actively engaged in the broader impacts of their scholarship.
+URM faculty are constantly told throughout the recruitment and pre-tenure process that our unique contributions and mere presence are essential to the academy, yet the standards by which we are judged as being valuable are still rooted in the privilege of being white and male.
 My anxieties about staying here aren’t rooted in the last two publications I need to meet the old standard, but rather in the perpetuation of a culture where the work I’m told is just as impactful as publications, work I know my white counterparts either cannot or have not done at the level I have demonstrated, is primarily a rhetorical devise to lure folks like me to institutions to only be valued through the lens of whiteness.
-I am anxious that upon achieving tenure the isolation, lack of recognition, and the tremendous burden of navigating a culture of white supremacy will not fundamentally change for someone like me here.
+I am anxious that upon achieving tenure, the isolation, lack of recognition, and the tremendous burden of navigating a culture of white supremacy will not fundamentally change for someone like me here.

-Apologies for the dissertation and for not being more explicit about the nature and context of my requests for a counter offer.
-Should any of what I’ve explained resonate with you I’d be open and interested in talking more about such.
-If not, I understand and will take more time to contemplate the counter offer as it stands.
+Apologies for the dissertation and for not being more explicit about the nature and context of my counteroffer requests.
+Should any of what I’ve explained resonate with you, I’d be open and interested in talking more about it.
+If not, I understand and will take more time to contemplate the counteroffer as it stands.

 -Jonathan

 So, why didn’t I send this email, which better contextualizes my initial proposal?
 Why not give the institution a chance to negotiate on my terms?
 Quite frankly, I was beyond tired.
-Tired of dealing with individuals and an institution who’s rhetoric never matched their actions.
-I was tired of educating those who were better compensated than I and, in some cases, who’s literal job it was to “diversity”, on how I was being marginalized and how they could do better.
-Like the majority of my DEI work there, I was acting out of self preservation.
-Creating space were people were less structurally and interpersonally racist helped me as much as it helped the institution and others within the university.
+Tired of dealing with individuals and an institution whose rhetoric never matched their actions.
+I was tired of educating those who were better compensated than I and, in some cases, whose literal job it was to “diversity”, on how I was being marginalized and how they could do better.
+I was acting out of self-preservation.
+Creating space where people were less structurally and interpersonally racist helped me as much as it helped the institution and others within the university.

-My now former institution had ample opportunity to demonstrate that the logics of what I outlined in my letter were understood and practiced.
-The fact that I felt it necessary to explain such logics is evidence of my lack of confidence in the institution’s ability to make good on their mission of “diversity”.
-In discussing the logic of this specific issue and the terms of my counter offer with an administrator, their response to my request to rethink my tenure publication requirement was, “oh, you’re trying to have a paradigm shift”.
-This administrator then followed up with, “it’s not that these things don’t count, they count, just as service”.
+My now-former institution had ample opportunity to demonstrate that the logic outlined in my letter was understood and practiced.
+The fact that I felt it necessary to explain this logic is evidence of my lack of confidence in the institution’s ability to fulfill its mission of “diversity”.
+In discussing the logic of this specific issue and the terms of my counteroffer with Associate Dean Lupe Davidson, her response to my request to rethink my tenure publication requirement was, “Oh, you’re trying to have a paradigm shift”.
+Dr. Davidson then followed up with, “It’s not that these things don’t count, they count, just as service”.

 And then the bitterness set in.

-“Fuck this I’m outta here.
-I literally don’t have to take this shit anymore”.
+“Fuck this shit, I’m outta here.
+I literally don’t have to take this bullshit anymore”.